The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

-When $v\neq0$, the linear stability of the hydrodynamic equation is not directly related to the linear stability of the dynamical system \eref{eq:system_zero_d}.
-Furthermore, the equations of motion are no longer invariant upon rotation of the magnetizations $(m_1,m_2)\rightarrow(-m_2,m_1)$ and an exchange of the densities.
+In this section, we analyze the hydrodynamic equations \eqref{eq:hydro_NR_and_R_non_fluct} in the motile case for both $\beta_0=0$ and $\beta_0\neq 0$.
+When $v\neq0$, the linear stability of the hydrodynamics \eqref{eq:hydro_NR_and_R_non_fluct} is not directly related to the linear stability of the dynamical system \eref{eq:system_zero_d}.
+Furthermore, the equations of motion are no longer invariant upon rotating the magnetizations and exchanging the densities.
 We can, however, numerically assess the stability of the three phases present in the passive case: the disordered phase, the ordered phase and the homogeneously oscillating phase (swap phase).
-We start with the time-independent phases which correspond to the four stable solutions of Eq. \eref{eq:system_zero_d} found in the previous section and represented in \Fref{fig:flow_passive}iii.
-In contrast to the non-motile case, the lack of rotational symmetry implies that these four fixed points can have a priori different stabilities.
-However, no significant differences emerge from our numerical analysis: the fixed points become stable at the same parameter values in the $\beta-\beta_a$ plane.
+We start with the time-independent phases which correspond to the four (two) stable solutions of Eq.~\eref{eq:system_zero_d} when $\beta_0=0$ ($\beta_0\neq 0$) found in the Sec~\ref{subsec:nr_passive_analysis} and represented in \Fref{fig:flow_passive}iii.
+In contrast to the non-motile case, the lack of rotational symmetry implies that these fixed points can have a priori different stabilities.
+However, no significant differences emerge from our numerical analysis: the fixed points become stable at the same parameter values on the $\beta-\beta_a$ plane.
 We therefore focus on the homogeneous stable fixed point in the upper right quadrant for which we both have $m_1>0$ and $m_2>0$.
-Linearizing \eref{eq:hydro_stop_go_2} around this solution allows us to obtain numerically the growth rate of the Fourier modes $q$ in a range $[0,q_m]$ (in practice, we took $q_m=2$).
+Linearizing \eref{eq:hydro_NR_and_R_non_fluct} around this solution allows us to obtain numerically the growth rate of the Fourier modes $q$ in a range $[0,q_m]$ (in practice, we took $q_m=2$).
 Whenever one of these modes shifts from stable to unstable, we report the corresponding set of parameters $(\beta,\beta_a)$ as a stability boundary.
 Applying this method, we find that the ordered profile is always unstable for $\beta \leq\beta_h$ where the critical value $\beta_h$ depends on $\beta_a$ (see dotted line in \Fref{fig:phase_diagram}).
-This boundary corresponds to the dotted line in \Fref{fig:phase_diagram}.
-Extending our analysis, we also report that the disordered homogeneous solution $(m_1,m_2)=(0,0)$ is always unstable when $\beta\geq\beta_g$ with $\beta_g\equiv\argsh(1/\rho^1_0)$, independently of the value of $\beta_a$.
-This boundary corresponds to the dashed line in \Fref{fig:phase_diagram}.
-Our stability analysis thus divides the $\beta$-$\beta_a$ plane into three domain: for $\beta\leq\beta_g$ and $\beta\geq\beta_h$ the disordered and ordered solution are respectively stable while for $\beta_g\leq\beta\leq\beta_h$ none of the uniform constant profiles are stable.
+Extending our analysis to the stability of the disordered solution, we report it to be unchanged with respect to the passive case: $(m_1,m_2)=(0,0)$ remains stable when $\beta\leq \beta_d$, where $\beta_d$ is given by Eq~\eref{eq:disord_stab}.
+Our stability analysis thus divides the $\beta$-$\beta_a$ plane into three domain: for $\beta\leq\beta_d$ and $\beta\geq\beta_h$ the disordered and ordered solution are respectively stable while for $\beta_d\leq\beta\leq\beta_h$ none of the uniform constant profiles are stable.
 The region of most interest to us is the latter.
 Thanks to our analysis of the non-motile case, we know that in this region there exists an homogeneously oscillating solution where $m_1$ and $m_2$ follow a periodic limit cycle described by the dynamical system in Eq. \eref{eq:system_zero_d}.
 However, when $v\neq 0$, we show in Appendix \ref{app:floquet} that this oscillating solution is unstable to perturbations at small wavelength $q$ using a numerical Floquet analysis.
-In addition, numerical simulations show that self-propulsion destroys the swap phase in the whole region $\beta_g\leq\beta\leq\beta_h$.
+In addition, numerical simulations show that self-propulsion destroys the swap phase in the whole region $\beta_d\leq\beta\leq\beta_h$.